chrisgrieser/nvim-origami/README.md

 ```

 ## Limitations
-[Many formatting plugins will open all your
+[Many formatting plugins open all your
 folds](https://www.reddit.com/r/neovim/comments/164gg5v/preserve_folds_when_formatting/)
 and unfortunately, there is nothing this plugin can do about it.
 The only two
 tools that are able to preserve folds are the